 I’ve just finished writing my third novel.
 It’s coming out, in French, in August 2020.
 It’s the book that up to this point in my life has meant the most to me.
 I’m proud of it, I can’t wait, and I’m terrified too!

-To read our review of the book, buy a copy of our May - September bi-annual print issue, to be available on digital platforms soon!
+To read our review of the book, buy a copy of our June - September bi-annual print issue, now available on our App and Magzter!

 Text Nidhi Verma